 Background to ECRP

-Christian Aid and its fellow consortium members CARE International Malawi and ActionAid Malawi together manage 10 local organisations with long-standing local experience who deliver ECRP on the ground.
+Christian Aid and its fellow consortium members CARE International Malawi and ActionAid Malawi together managed 10 local organisations with long-standing local experience who deliver ECRP on the ground.

-ECRP enables vulnerable households to move beyond survival and subsistence, to enjoy thriving and dignified lives.
-This means enough food and a steady income, safe conditions, and the resources and confidence to embrace new opportunities and manage risks that threaten them.
+ECRP enabled vulnerable households to move beyond survival and subsistence, to enjoy thriving and dignified lives: enough food and a steady income, safe conditions, and the resources and confidence to embrace new opportunities and manage risks that threaten them.

-Christian Aid and its partners work closely with DISCOVER, a sister consortium under the ECRP banner led by Concern Universal.
+Christian Aid and its partners worked closely with DISCOVER, a sister consortium under the ECRP banner led by Concern Universal.

 Through their eyes: using the powerful tools of participatory photography and real-life stories to help to demonstrate impact, validate results and strengthen the resilience and climate change work of ECRP Malawi.

-Climate-smart agriculture techniques help people in ECRP communities provide food for their families all year round.
-Conservation agriculture, including mulching, making manure, minimum tillage, crop rotation and association, and post-harvest management have been used by more than 37,000 households so far.
-ECRP has set up 41 community irrigation schemes benefiting more than 12,000 households, while seed systems and agro-forestry are also used to ensure the maximum impact on harvests.
+Climate-smart agriculture techniques helped people in ECRP communities provide food for their families all year round.
+Conservation agriculture, including mulching, making manure, minimum tillage, crop rotation and association, and post-harvest management were used by more than 37,000 households.
+ECRP set up 41 community irrigation schemes benefiting more than 12,000 households, while seed systems and agro-forestry were used to ensure the maximum impact on harvests.

-To counter deforestation and potential landslides and flooding, people in ECRP communities are learning to replant trees – more than 270,000 since the programme began.
-ECRP has also supported more than 23,000 households to access affordable, clean energy (fuel efficient stoves, solar lights and sustainable charcoal).
+To counter deforestation and potential landslides and flooding, people in ECRP communities learnt to replant trees – more than 270,000 throughout the programme.
+ECRP also supported more than 23,000 households to access affordable, clean energy (fuel efficient stoves, solar lights and sustainable charcoal).

-Within ECRP, there is an increasing number of people (now up to 78%) involved in at least three of its main activities.
-This synergy is critical.
+Within ECRP, there were a large number of people (up to 78%) involved in at least three of its main activities.
+This synergy was critical.

-Six ECRP interventions (VSL, agro-forestry, conservation agriculture, post-harvest management, early warning systems and seed systems) have more than 25,000 households involved.
+Six ECRP interventions (VSL, agro-forestry, conservation agriculture, post-harvest management, early warning systems and seed systems) had more than 25,000 households involved.

-The consortium approach, a multi-year timeframe and the initial investment in delivery systems have all been essential in enabling ECRP to expand its outreach beyond expectations.
-ECRP has so far exceeded direct beneficiary targets by 39% and continues to deliver the depth of impact expected.
+The consortium approach, a multi-year timeframe and the initial investment in delivery systems were all essential in enabling ECRP to expand its outreach beyond expectations.
+ECRP exceeded direct beneficiary targets and delivered the depth of impact expected.

 By the end of 2015, ECRP had already beaten end of programme targets for VCPCs, early warning systems, irrigation and conservation agriculture, while VSL had exceeded its 2015 milestone by 33%.

-Specialist studies to test particular elements of ECRP’s theory of change have shown it is impacting vulnerable communities in line with its design and business case.
+Specialist studies to test particular elements of ECRP’s theory of change showed it was impacting vulnerable communities in line with its design and business case.

 One study – comparing the experience of flood-affected ECRP beneficiaries with non-beneficiaries in the same areas – found that ECRP beneficiaries were more likely to have received warnings and taken action on them.
 They also had a greater knowledge of potential sources of support, a wider range of coping mechanisms and were more likely to access post-flood funds for recovery.

-In terms of sharing lessons learned and influencing policies, ECRP has produced a large number of information and communications materials using radio and print media and supported numerous policy and programme design processes.
-There is tangible evidence that lessons from ECRP have been used by other stakeholders.
+In terms of sharing lessons learned and influencing policies, ECRP produced a large number of information and communications materials using radio and print media and supported numerous policy and programme design processes.
+There was tangible evidence that lessons from ECRP have been used by other stakeholders.

 Reports and resources